UtrechtUniversity/yoda/docs/design/locking_mechanism.md

 ## Setting and removing locks
 The locks are set and removed with the iiFolderLockChange rule in the iiFolderStatusTransition.r file.
 This rule should not be directly run, but triggered from folder status transitions.
 Please refer to the folder status design document for details on which transition should lock the folder.
-The rules in iiFolderStatusTransitions.r called by the frontend to initiate a status change will attempt a metadata change on the org_status attribute.
+The rules in iiFolderStatusTransitions.r called by the front-end to initiate a status change will attempt a metadata change on the org_status attribute.
 This will trigger an metadata PEP, which will run the lock change when the current user is allowed to.
 Every folder status transition is checked for preconditions by the iiCanModifyFolderStatus rule in iiPolicyChecks.r.
 The flow chart below shows this process.

 .. image:: iiFolderLock.png

 When the locking fails, the modification of the org_status change will be interrupted by calling msiOprDisallowed.
-For the rules called by the frontend the errors are catched and returned with statusInfo.
+For the rules called by the front-end the errors are caught and returned with statusInfo.